Hookah lounge interior design ideas: atmosphere, zones, and lighting

 -

-Mosaic inlays on tabletops—think colorful tiles or hand-cut glass—add intricate detail and visual interest.
+Mosaic inlays on tabletops—think colorful tiles or hand-cut glass—add detailed detail and visual interest.
 They're easy to wipe down and can be customized to echo your lounge's logo or theme.

 -